 The purpose of this article is to document the recovery of a broken clavicle that occurred from a nasty bike accident I had this summer.
 In researching treatment options, I found tons of information about the injury from people in similar situations (the more details the better).
 However, when it came to recovery, particularly from a surgical repair, I found much less detailed information that discussed the recovery journey.
-In particular, what were the detailed issues/complications people experienced, and what were the exercises people used to best regain mobility and strength.
-So I am going to write this blog, and update is as I go, for friends that have a similar fact pattern such that they can better decide their own treatment options knowing what is on the backside of the course they choose.
+In particular, I wanted to know what were the detailed issues and complications people experienced, and what were the exercises people used to best regain mobility and strength?
+So I am going to write this blog, and update it as I go, for friends that have a similar fact pattern such that they can better decide their own treatment options knowing what is on the backside of the course they choose.

-I now know that clavicle fractures are super common among avid cyclists (and other active sports people).
-I can finally call myself as a real cyclists!
-As I spoke with other cyclists, they would ask the question rather casually “Is this your first one?” and then they would go on to tell you how many they had, what happened, how they recovered.
+I now know that clavicle fractures are super common among avid cyclists (and other active sportspeople).
+I can finally call myself a real cyclist!
+As I spoke with other cyclists, they would ask the question rather casually, “Is this your first one?” and then they would go on to tell me how many they had, what happened, and how they recovered.
 What a painful badge of honor among our cycling community – I had no idea.

 My story begins on June 28th, 2017.
-At the time, I am a 50 years old and in good physical health – some might say better than most – but it’s all relative.
-I just like to stay super active and outside.
+At the time, I was 50 years old and in good physical health – some might say better than most – but it’s all relative.
+I just like to stay super active and be outside.
 More specifics on that as we go.

 After a great holiday weekend (not really), I went back to see both doctors.
 I saw the second orthopedic first.
 We took another picture, and he said, “Yep, surgery, and I have time tomorrow morning, let’s get it done.”
 I said “Ok” – what else I am supposed to say.
-Then I drove myself to the other doctor, who took another picture, and said, “Man you look good, and I think surgery is going to be a step backwards in your recovery.”
-Truth was I was already starting to feel better (using a power washer and leaf blower over the weekend with my arm in a sling).
-I said “Ok, are you sure?”
-He said “Yep, we can always cut later, get on the physical therapy schedule and see me in a month.”
+Then I drove myself to the other doctor, who took another picture, and said, “Man you look good, and I think surgery is going to be a step backward in your recovery.”
+Truth was, I was already starting to feel better (using a power washer and leaf blower over the weekend with my arm in a sling).
+I said, “Ok, are you sure?”
+He said, “Yep, we can always cut later, get on the physical therapy schedule, and see me in a month.”
 I said “Ok” and left.

-Today, the feeling of the stiffness and inflexibility of the plate and screws in my shoulder can best be described as having a big metal bug attached to my shoulder (it looks like that too).
+Today, the feeling of stiffness and inflexibility from the plate and screws in my shoulder can best be described as having a big metal bug attached to my shoulder (it looks like that too).
 And today, I feel that until I get that metal bug off me, I am not going to feel as good as I could.
 I mean how would it be possible?
 Look at the metal and screws in my shoulder?
 Many people report no issues with plates and screws, but there are a few voices that report otherwise.
-One study I read reported 6% to 74% people complain (what a range!) and remove the plate and screws.
-Another blog thread I found that was really helpful on this point and finally got me going to write this blog post is: Triathlon Forum And this gal had good information: Remove This Plate
+One study I read reported 6% to 74% of people complain (what a range!) and remove the plate and screws.
+Another blog thread I found that was really helpful on this point and finally got me going to write this blog post is Triathlon Forum.
+I also found good information at Remove This Plate.

 Current Rehabilitation Activities